mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ### Steps to Enter the First Transaction in QuickBooks Online

 1. **Set Up the Trial Balance Report:**
-   - Click on "Reports" in the left panel.
+   - Click on `Reports` in the left panel.
-   - Click "Standard" and scroll to the "Accountant Reports" section.
+   - Click `Standard` and scroll to the `Accountant Reports` section.
-   - Select "Trial Balance."
+   - Select `Trial Balance`.
-   - Change the date range to "All Dates."
+   - Change the date range to `All Dates`.
-   - Click "Run Report" and then "Save Customization" to save the report in the custom section.
+   - Click `Run Report` and then `Save Customization` to save the report in the custom section.

 2. **Set Up the Customer Balance Detail Report:**
-   - Go back to "Reports."
+   - Go back to `Reports`.
-   - Scroll to the "Who Owes You" section.
+   - Scroll to the `Who Owes You` section.
-   - Select "Customer Balance Detail."
+   - Select `Customer Balance Detail`.
-   - Click "Save Customization" to save the report.
+   - Click `Save Customization` to save the report.

 3. **Enter the First Invoice:**
-   - Click on "Sales" and then "Invoice."
+   - Click on `Sales` and then `Invoice`.
    - Input the invoice date (e.g., January 1st).
    - Select the customer (e.g., Alan).
    - Choose the product/service (e.g., Video) and enter the quantity (e.g., 10 hours).
-   - Click "Save" to record the invoice.
+   - Click `Save` to record the invoice.

 4. **Verify the Results in Reports:**
-   - Check the "Trial Balance" report in the custom reports section to see the updated amounts for Accounts Receivable and Video Income.
+   - Check the `Trial Balance` report in the custom reports section to see the updated amounts for Accounts Receivable and Video Income.
-   - Check the "Customer Balance Detail" report to confirm the specific customer balance.
+   - Check the `Customer Balance Detail` report to confirm the specific customer balance.

 5. **Enter the Second Invoice (Optional):**
-   - Click the "+" sign and select "Invoice."
+   - Click the `+` sign and select `Invoice`.
    - Enter the invoice date (e.g., January 2nd).
    - Select the customer (e.g., Betty).
    - Choose the product/service (e.g., Editing) and enter the quantity (e.g., 10 hours).
-   - Click "Save" to record the invoice.
+   - Click `Save` to record the invoice.
    - Verify the updated reports in the same way as before.

 ---